Peanut Butter meets Espresso – Foodporn Guarantee!

 Of course you shouldn’t forget: Everything in moderation and not in bulk.
 Since peanut butter is mainly made from nuts and nuts are true calorie bombs, you shouldn’t overdose it.
 Nevertheless, it provides important trace elements, potassium, magnesium and vitamins.
 In particular, vitamin E is notorious for its antioxidant effect and thus protects you from free radicals.
 Overall, peanut butter is a perfect ingredient, if you want to build muscle.
 Potassium and magnesium are indispensable for muscular exercise.
 Peanut butter is really recommended – even as a delicious spread topped with banana slices.
 Again, you should pay particular attention to organic quality and choose the sugar-free one.
 The best peanut butter has the only ingredient called “peanuts”.

-2 tablespoons banana chips / dried bananas – alternatively half a banana
+- 2 tbsp banana chips or half a banana

 - Mix the oats, flaxseed, chia seeds with the milk and the cocoa in a small saucepan and bring to a boil over low heat.